 Building a lasting, collaborative relationship with your clients can be difficult.
 It is because they may not always have time to watch your work.
 They could be focusing on operational challenges and want to outsource the work.
-By showing that you know the industry well and have experience, you’ll show them why they should hire you.
+By showing that you know the industry well and have experience and using appropriate product surveys to understand your strengths, you’ll show them why they should hire you.

 Building a successful relationship is a two-way street.
 Both parties should add value and complement each other’s strengths.
 These shouldn’t always be strategic but more of a partnership that works for both.

 We help you grow through expertise, strategy, and the best content on the web.

 Marketing Agency and Client Relationship — An Overview

 The client and agency can grow with a strong relationship.
 This relationship involves internal and external stakeholders.
 So, there can be varying needs and expectations.